 Jess Saldaña

-Transdisciplinary in praxis teaching, facilitating, and creative work engage with studies of disability justice, racial capitalism, ecology, and queer aesthetics.
+Transdisciplinary in praxis, teaching, facilitating, and clinical work engage with studies of disability justice, racial capitalism, ecology, and queer aesthetics.
 They have a longstanding interest in the protean nature of identity, perception, and environment.

 Writing, photographs, paintings, and drawings have been featured in the following; Stonewall’s Legacy: Poetry Anthology (2019), Entropy Magazine (2019), Hyperallergic (2020), LAMBDA Lit (2023), Sinister Wisdom (2023), among others.
 They have presented scholarly work as a part of Black Portraiture[s] 2019 alongside Angela Davis, poetry for The New Museum’s education programming, and have composed music for the 2021 promotional trailer for Visual AIDS’ Day With(out) Art: ENDURING CARE.
 In 2021 they were a NYFA City Artist Corps Grant recipient and were awarded Jane Goodall’s Roots and Shoots grant.

-Banana on Our Lady of Pompeii Church, 202235mm Photograph
+Banana on Our Lady of Pompeii Church, 2022

 Image descriptions for this website are available upon request.
-Please inquire via email below.
+Please inquire via email.